ncatlab/nlab-content/pages/3/4/9/2/22943/content.md

 A wheel is an algebraic concept similar to a [[field]] but in which division is *always* defined, even division by zero.
 This naturally requires modifications to the usual axioms.
 Every [[commutative ring]] gives rise to a wheel using a simple modification of the construction of the [[field of fractions]], although there are other examples.

-The terminology 'wheel' comes from the example of the wheel of [[real numbers]], which geometrically consists of a circle (the circle of [[extended real numbers]]) together with an additional point (thought of as the spoke of the wheel), thus looking like $\odot$.
+The terminology 'wheel' comes from the example of the wheel of [[real numbers]], which geometrically consists of a circle (the circle of [[extended real numbers]]) together with an additional point (thought of as the hub of the wheel), thus looking like $\odot$.

 ## Notation